top of page

 After living and working overseas since 1991, Karen started Animal-Kind International in 2007 to help animal welfare organizations that she worked with in Africa, Latin America, the Caribbean, and Eastern Europe.

-Karen has worked in international biodiversity conservation since 1991, and for over 40 years, has been active in animal welfare in the US and overseas.
+Karen has worked in international biodiversity conservation (with USAID) since 1991, and for over 40 years, has been active in animal welfare in the US and overseas.
 Since 1997, Karen has lived in Uganda, Botswana, Jamaica, Ghana, Namibia, and Cayman Islands (and in Ecuador in the 1980s), and over her career, she has worked in over 50 countries.

 She is a contributor to and editor of the Africa chapter of the book, Long Distance Transport and Welfare of Farm Animals and with Aluizah Abdul-Yakeen, wrote The Bat Watcher for the book, The Unlikely Burden and Other Stories (published by World Society for the Protection & Care of Animals).